babelouest/glewlwyd/docs/OIDC.md

 The meaning of existence of this list is to allow the administrator to choose which scopes will be shown on the discovery endpoint.

 Therefore, the administrator can chose to show in the discovery endpoint all scopes, only `openid` (which is mandatory in the specification) or a subset of all scopes available, including `openid`.

+### JWKS URI

+URI to fetch the private keys JWKS.
+This uri is loaded each time the plugin is enbled.
+If you want to update your server keys, you must restart the Glewlwyd server or call the api [Enable or disable an existing plugin module instance](API.md#enable-or-disable-an-existing-plugin-module-instance) with the action value `reset`.

+### JWKS to use

+Enter the JWKS value directly or select the local file tat contains the private keys JWKS.

+### Default Key ID (KID)

+The default KID that will be used to sign tokens if the client does not specify a `sign_kid` value.
+If not set, the default KID will be the first one in the JWKS.

+### Client sign_kid property

+Client property that will hold the default kid.
+This option is used to specify a different KID than the default one for a specific client.

 ### JWT Type